 We’re helping the most vulnerable communities adapt to climate change by restoring habitats, such as mangroves that reduce the impact of severe storms.
-Learn about Natural Climate Solutions.
+Learn about building coastal resilience.

 Discover our other priorities and find ways you can help transform the future of the world.